 My favorite way to get around the downtown area and check out significant landmarks is Chicago BigBus Hop-on, Hop-off Tour!
 It’s a great way (especially if this is a short visit for you) to see Chicago’s most famous sites.

-Here’s my list of top Chicago Loop landmarks you shouldn’t miss
+Here’s my list of top places to visit in Chicago

 Okay, do it.
 Suffer through the long, endless lines and the exciting movie that you have to sit through.
 But enjoy the view once you get to the top.